KashanRauf/twitter-clone/README.md

 ## Implemented features
 - Users can have a unique handle and a non-unique, optional display name
 - Stateless security/authentication allowing users to make an account and log in to it in order to use account-specific features
+- Emotes: Like Discord where specific strings translate to an emoji